-Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity switchgear is located in the garage store area.
+Gas None.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off the Surveyor will report this in the report and will not turn them on.
-None.
-Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing installation appears to be of PVC and copper pipework along with some older pipework noted.
-Bathroom fittings are to an older basic pattern.
+The plumbing installation appears to be of PVC or copper pipework.
+Bathroom and en-suite fittings are of an older coloured pattern.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is limited to open fires.
-We also understand there is a back boiler to the kitchen fire supplying the adjacent hot water cylinder.
+Heating is by way of various electric storage and panel heaters.
+Hot water provided by single electric immersion to the hot water cylinder located in one of the hallway cupboards.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Connected to the public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-Various battery operated smoke detection was noted.
+Connected we assume to the public sewer.
+Fire, smoke and burglar alarms Visually inspected. , c No tests whatsoever were carried out to the system or appliances.
+Various smoke and heat detection noted.
 Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance, eg. central heating boiler, open fire, wood burning stove, etc a carbon monoxide detector is also required.
-The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.
+Where there is a carbon-fuelled appliance, e.g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
+The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance. appropriatory accreated contractors to chears compilarios.
+Any additional limits to inspection Any additional limits to inspection Access throughout the property was restricted due to floor coverings, furnishings and belongings.
+Stored items (particularly in cupboards) have not been moved.
+No access was gained to any sub floor areas.
+Roof space inspection was limited to head and shoulders.